 A: Coronavirus in humans is a severe upper respiratory tract disease similar to the flu (Influenza) but has been shown to be more invasive and deadly in humans due to its ability to rapidly multiply and spread in lung tissue destroying the cells that line the lungs thereby destroying the ability of the lung to absorb oxygen.
 The patient becomes starved for oxygen and essentially dies from asphyxiation.
-It’s also important to note that this coronavirus (COVID-19) is not the same virus that is responsible for SARS (Severe Acute Respiratory Syndrome) that first appeared in the early 2000’s.
-Additionally it has been suggested this virus is less severe than the virus responsible for SARS since mortality rates are around 2% while SARS is near 14-15%.
+It’s also important to note that this coronavirus (COVID-19) is not the same virus that is responsible for SARS (Severe Acute Respiratory Syndrome) that first appeared in the early 2000’s

 The outbreak is believed to have begun in a seafood and poultry market in Wuhan, a city of 11 million people in central China.
-The virus is readily transmitted from person to person, scientists believe.
-It is still unclear how the current epidemic of coronavirus can be contained.
+Scientists believe the virus is readily transmitted from person to person.
+As we have seen, the initial epidemic of coronavirus became a pandemic with world-wide distribution.

 Q: Who is at more risk for contracting it?

-A: Anyone exposed to someone who is demonstrating symptoms of the disease which are similar to the symptoms of cold and Flu and pneumonia.
-But anyone who has a compromised immune system, the very young and very old.
-And especially anyone living and working in the region of China (city of Wuhan) where the epidemic broke out.
+A: Initially it appeared the elderly were the most susceptible to the virus, but new information is demonstrating that the virus is capable of infecting people of all ages.
+Thus anyone exposed to someone who is demonstrating symptoms of the disease which are similar to the symptoms of cold and flu and pneumonia is at risk of becoming infected.
+However, anyone who has a compromised immune system, the very young and very old are especially at risk.

-Symptoms are similar to Cold & Flu making clinical diagnosis difficult.
+Symptoms are similar to cold and flu making clinical diagnosis difficult.
 These include: fever, cough, runny nose, sinus congestion and nasal discharge, sore throat.

-A: Since there is currently no vaccine to prevent the disease, the best way to prevent infection is to avoid being exposed to this virus.
-However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory viruses, including:
+A: Currently the best way to prevent infection is to avoid being exposed to this virus.
+And, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory viruses, which include the following:

 - Avoid close contact with people who are sick.